Neranjan98/CityOfCincy/README.md

 ## Functional Requirements

- 1. Requirement 100.0: Search for Salary range
+### 1. Requirement 100.0: Search for Salary range

-     Scenario:
+#### Scenario:
 As a user interested in salary information, I want to be able to search for salary data based on various criteria, including job position and department names.

-     Dependencies:
+#### Dependencies:
 Salary related data sources are avaiable and accessible.

-     Assumptions:
+#### Assumptions:
 Job Positions and Deparment names are stated in English.

-     Examples:
+#### Examples:

 1.1
-          Given a feed of salary data availabe
+          **Given** a feed of salary data availabe
-          When I search for "Project Manager - Construction" Then I should recieve at least one result with these attributes:
+          **When** I search for "Project Manager - Construction"
+          **Then** I should recieve at least one result with these attributes:

 Job Position: Project Manager - Construction
 Department: Civil Constructions
 Salary Range: $XX,XXX-$XX,XXXX per year

  1.2
-          Given a feed of salary data availabe
+          **Given** a feed of salary data availabe
-          When I search for "Police Officer"
+          **When** I search for "Police Officer"
-          Then I should recieve at least one result with these attributes:
+          **Then** I should recieve at least one result with these attributes:

 Job Position: Police Officer
 Department: Public Safety Department
 Salary Range: $XX,XXX-$XX,XXXX per year

 1.3
-          Given a feed of salary data availabe
+          **Given** a feed of salary data availabe
-          When I search for "521 Martin Luther King Street" Then I should recieve zero results(an empty list)
+          **When** I search for "521 Martin Luther King Street"
+          **Then** I should recieve zero results(an empty list)

- 2. Requirement 101.0: Search for Department Information
+### 2. Requirement 101.0: Search for Department Information

-     Scenario:
+#### Scenario:
 As a user interested in department related information, I want to be able to search for department data based on various criteria, department names and department office location.

-     Dependencies:
+#### Dependencies:
 Department related data sources are avaiable and accessible.

-     Assumptions:
+#### Assumptions:
 Deparment names are stated in English.

-     Examples
+#### Examples

 1.1
-         Given a feed of department data availabe
+         **Given** a feed of department data availabe
-         When I search for "Public Safety Department" Then I should recieve at least one result with these attributes:
+         **When** I search for "Public Safety Department"
+         **Then** I should recieve at least one result with these attributes:

 Department Name: Public Safety Department
-       Department Mission: Safe and Secure City of Cincinnati Department Director: Jack Jones
+Department Mission: Safe and Secure City of Cincinnati
+Department Director: Jack Jones

 1.2
-         Given a feed of department data availabe
+         **Given** a feed of department data availabe
-         When I search for "City Planning"
+         **When** I search for "City Planning"
-         Then I should recieve at least one result with these attributes:
+         **Then** I should recieve at least one result with these attributes:

 Department Name: City Planning
-       Department Mission: To utilize creative planning principles, to guide land use while ensuring excellent customer service and fostering safe and sustainable building development.
+Department Mission: To utilize creative planning principles, to guide land use while
+                    ensuring excellent customer service and fostering safe and sustainable building development.
 Department Director: Hrishi Anil

 1.3
-         Given a feed of salary data availabe
+         **Given** a feed of salary data availabe
-         When I search for "123 Harris"
+         **When** I search for "123 Harris"
-         Then I should recieve zero results(an empty list)
+         **Then** I should recieve zero results(an empty list)

- 3. Requirement 102.0: Search for Department Office Location
+### 3. Requirement 102.0: Search for Department Office Location
-      Scenario:
+#### Scenario:
 As a user interested in office location information, I want to be able to search for location data based on various criteria, including Office and Department Names.

-       Dependencies:
+#### Dependencies:
 Office location related data sources are avaiable and accessible.

-       Assumptions
+#### Assumptions
 Office Location names are stated in English.

-       Examples
+#### Examples

 1.1
-         Given a feed of office location data availabe When I search for "City of Cincinnati Office" Then I should recieve at least one result with these attributes:
+         **Given** a feed of office location data availabe
+         **When** I search for "City of Cincinnati Office"
+         **Then** I should recieve at least one result with these attributes:

 Office Name: City of Cincinnati Police Office
 Location:    3300 Central Pkwy, Cincinnati, OH 45220

  1.2
-         Given a feed of office location data availabe When I search for "Cincinnati Health Department" Then I should recieve at least one result with these attributes:
+         **Given** a feed of office location data availabe
+         **When** I search for "Cincinnati Health Department"
+         **Then** I should recieve at least one result with these attributes:

 Office Name: Cincinnati Health Department
 Location:    3101 Burnet Ave, Cincinnati, OH 45229

 1.3
-         Given a feed of office location data availabe When I search for "1234 Bishop street"
+         **Given** a feed of office location data availabe
+         **When** I search for "1234 Bishop street"
-         Then I should recieve zero results(an empty list)
+         **Then** I should recieve zero results(an empty list)

 ## Team Members